Academic and Student Services

 All students and employees ride the Corpus Christi Regional Transportation Authority (RTA) buses free of charge by showing their Sanddollar ID card.
 Plan a trip anywhere RTA services through Google Maps by selecting the ‘public transit’ method of transportation (train icon).
 For bus route information, go to https://www.ccrta.org/ or call 361.289.2600.
 For paratransit transportation services, please call 361.289.5881 or go to https://www.ccrta.org/ and select Paratransit from the Rider menu.
 If you have questions or concerns regarding this service, you may contact the RTA at the number above or call the Office of Student Engagement and Success at 361.825.2612.

-Student Conduct & Community Standards officers strive to protect the University’s educational community and to maintain social discipline through the administration of the Student Code of Conduct.
+Student Conduct & Advocacy employs Hearing Officers who strive to protect the University’s educational community and to maintain social discipline and academic integrity through the administration of the Student Code of Conduct and other University policies.
 Inappropriate behavior will be investigated and adjudicated in a manner consistent with the institution’s educational and community development goals.
 Students may view a copy of the Student Code of Conduct here.

 Student Government Association (SGA)